DataBiosphere/cbas/DEVELOPMENT.md

 - Check out [gdub](https://github.com/gdubw/gdub), it'll save you typing `./gradlew` over and over, and also takes care of knowing when you're not in the root directory so you don't have to figure out the appropriate number of `../`s.
-- In IntelliJ, instead of running the local server with `bootRun`, use the `ExternalCredsApplication` Spring Boot configuration that IntelliJ auto-generates.
+- In IntelliJ, instead of running the local server with `bootRun`, use the `TerraBatchAnalysisApplication` Spring Boot configuration that IntelliJ auto-generates.
 To edit it, click on it (in the upper right of the window), and click `Edit Configurations`.
     - For readable logs, put `human-readable-logging` in the `Active Profiles` field.